gramos/rails21-book-es/text/0/0_Title.markdown

 ##Acknowledgment

-To Marcos TapajÃ³s, co-author of this book.
+To Marcos Tapajós, co-author of this book.
 If it wasn't for him, you probably you wouldn't be reading this right now.

 To Daniel Lopes who made the beautiful cover for this edition.